Fire Up Your Employees with These Insightful Customer Service Quotes!

 Chip Bell has 15 books published—eight of which are best sellers—loaded with customer service tips and ideology on the subject.
 His service group the Chip Bell Group is devoted to creating a customer-centric culture that ‘unleashes human performance.’
 Mr. Bell is a popular keynote speaker and has worked with dozens of Fortune 500 companies to bolster their bottom line.

 Mr. Bell is right about this.
 Loyal customers will tell their friends about your business.
 Whether in-person or on social media, 87% of customers share good experiences with others, according to Zendesk.
 At the same time, 48% of customers reported to share negative experiences with 10-plus people, according to Harvard Business Review.
 You can bet if someone is annoyed enough to tell ten people about a bad experience—they are posting about it on social media.
-Empowered consumers trust consumers reviews and postings and are much less likely to do business with you if negative comments begin to accumulate.
+Empowered consumers trust consumer reviews and postings and are much less likely to do business with you if negative comments begin to accumulate.

 Avoid this!
 The most direct way to do this is to provide exemplary service.
 If you provide amazing products and services, this curbs negative experiences from even taking place.
 But there are extenuating circumstances and some people are just hard to please.
-To help fortify your business’s good reputation online try using a CRM software.
+To help fortify your business’s good reputation online try using CRM software.
 This software can manage and enrich customer profiles and track mentionings of your business on social media.
 This allows you to respond to all online feedback and see real-time analytics on how your marketing campaigns are faring.

 “You’ve got to look for a gap, where competitors in a market have grown lazy and lost contact with the readers or the viewers.”